IFRS 16 Disclosure Requirements

 • Sale and leaseback information

-• Significant judgements and assumptions
+• Significant judgements and assumptions (per IAS 1, in the context of IFRS 16)

 This article is provided for general informational purposes only and does not constitute accounting, legal or professional advice.